What is Manual Therapy?

-Physiotherapists while implementing manual therapy should evaluate the patient properly to rule out whether manual therapy can be given to the patient or not.
+Physiotherapists while implementing manual therapy should evaluate the patient properly to rule out whether it can be given to the patient or not.
 The selection or most appropriate technique is important to achieve the desired result in quick time interval.
-Manual therapy is done appropriately gives results at times in just one sitting.
+Manual therapy done appropriately, gives results at times, in just one sitting.

 The indications for manual therapy as discussed earlier can be summed up into –